saleor/saleor.io-learn/CLI/deploy-to-vercel.md

 # Deploy your Saleor App to Vercel with Github

+Vercel is a robust platform that enables hosting of static sites and frontend frameworks.
+It is built to integrate with a headless content, commerce, or database.
+It provides a smooth integration with Next.js and thus in this guide we'll try and set up the Saleor template App to be hosted on this platform.
+The most convenient way (although not [the only one](https://vercel.com/docs/concepts/deployments/overview#making-deployments)) of deploying an App to Vercel is by using Git.

 ## Prerequisites

 In order to proceed with the deployment, please make sure you have:

 - Registered a Github account.
-- Registered a Vercel account (you should authenticate with Github).
+- Registered a Vercel account (it is best to authenticate with Github).
 - Haved Saleor CLI installed.

 ## Step 1.
 Creating a template App.